systemNEO/Recipes/README.md

 - Fixed issue: Items drops of drop recipes now dropping naturally.
 - Fixed issue: Tools that would be used to break blocks of drop recipes getting now the correct damage.
 - Fixed issue: Drop recipes of type block will now considering tool types correctly.
 - Fixed issue: No more nullpointerexception on recipe cloning.
-Currently used workaround with special debug messages to analyze the bug.
+Internal recipe cloning is now correct.
 - Fixed issue: Shearing leaves drops leaves of type oak correctly.
 - Added nodrop support for plugin "KingdomSide".